MustafaBerkPolat/DREAMT-analysis/README.md

 ### Visualizations

-The visualization for this project is done entirely within Python using Matplotlib and Seaborn, with the primary focus being on correlation heatmaps
+The visualizations for this project is done entirely within Python using Matplotlib and Seaborn, with the primary focus being on correlation heatmaps

 ![Medical Disorder History by Occurence in Participants](https://github.com/user-attachments/assets/ab743fc0-3ef9-4052-9f3c-46dcb8eb35dc)